dethspikee/notes/topics/models.md

 A model is a Python class that encapsulates all the data.
 Model is a representation of data in the database.
 Modes are later mapped into a database table.
-A Python Model inherits from class ‘Models’ functionality such as ORM - Object Relational Mapper.
+A Python Model inherits from class ‘Models’ functionality such as ORM - Object Relational Mapping.
 ORM allows us to interact with databases using something called a ‘Manager’ object which is attached to *‘objects’*.

 Model consists of class attributes which, again, are class instances.
 Those